guilleng/c-programming-a-modern-approach-solutions/chapter13/exercises/08/README.md

 str == "tire-bouchon"
 ```

-The following statement has the effect of changing the contents of the items greater than or equal than the fourth address in the array `str` by those in the buffer `"d-or-wi"`.
+The next `strcpy` call changes the array's contents that follow up its fourth by
+those in the buffer `"d-or-wi"`.

 ```
 str[16] = { 't', 'i', 'r', 'e', 'd', '-', 'o', 'r', '-', 'w', 'i', '\0', '\0', '\0', '\0', '\0' }`